Jump to section

 MSC staff consider every response we receive as we develop proposals.
 Your responses are read by the Technical Advisory Board and inform their recommendations.

-All responses we receive on a program development are published anonymously.
+All responses we receive are published anonymously.

 We also provide a summary response to key issues raised.
 At the end of the project, we will provide an evaluation of the process including a summary of how main feedback themes were incorporated into revisions.